This Gluten Free Pumpkin Waffles recipe is easy to make and tastes like pumpkin pie! Top with toasted pecans and maple syrup for breakfast.

 What To Serve With Gluten Free Pumpkin Waffles

-If maple syrup isn't your thing you can go with any variety of sweet syrup like sorghum, honey, agave syrup, or brown rice syrup.
+- If maple syrup isn't your thing, you can drizzle them with any variety of sweet syrup like sorghum, honey, agave syrup, or brown rice syrup.

-You can make them more into a dessert by adding whipped cream or even ice cream.
+- You can make them more into a dessert by adding whipped cream or pumpkin caramel sauce.

 Looking for more fall desserts?
 Don't miss these!